Responsible business through technology?

 Determining the social impact of a supplier is now possible with the Ariba Supplier Risk Management module.
 It can determine, for example, whether a company is destroying the environment or using forced child labor.

-The use of Machine Learning allows the transition from a massive amount of distributed data to the provision of so called cognitive insight.
+The use of Machine Learning allows the transition from a massive amount of distributed data to the provision of so-called cognitive insight.
 This allows the buyer to find out if there is by chance a dubious practice of a company among its suppliers.

 Ethical business with technology – how is it possible?

 SAP Ariba uses Machine Learning to create sustainable and ethical supply chains on a global scale.
 This is possible thanks to the size of the platform, which is used by users in more than 190 countries.
-In the Supplier Risk Management module, sophisticated algorithms are used to even determine whether suppliers have a positive impact on the environment and society – for example, define if they support women’s rights.
+In the Supplier Risk Management module, sophisticated algorithms are used even to determine whether suppliers have a positive impact on the environment and society – for example, define if they support women’s rights.

 This purchasing platform uses a defined database of over 500,000 sources.
 These include: